CernVM-FS Configuration Examples

 The grid.cern.ch repository provides two symbolic links that facilitate selecting the version of the Grid UI software that is supposed to by used on a particular grid site.
 The symbolic link /cvmfs/grid.cern.ch/default points to a reasonbly recent version that should fit in many cases.

 The symbolic link /cvmfs/grid.cern.ch/glite is a so-called variant symbolic link.
 It can be customized by sites.
 The target of this symbolic link will be set by CernVM-FS at mount time depending on the GLITE_VERSION environment variable.
-With the cvmfs-init-scripts package in version 1.0.20 or newer, /cvmfs/grid.cern.ch/glite will point to /cvmfs/grid.cern.ch/default by default.
+With the cvmfs-config-default package, /cvmfs/grid.cern.ch/glite will point to /cvmfs/grid.cern.ch/default by default.
 In order to change that to a different target, set

 GLITE_VERSION=<new_target> in any of the CernVM-FS configuration files for grid.cern.ch, for instance in /etc/cvmfs/default.local.